-a) for pipeline-calibrated data
+a) for pipeline-calibrated and/or imaged data

-- The Pipeline Weblog - a system of webpages containing all the diagnostic plots and other information generated by the pipeline.
-This is the main source of information on all properties of the data and the steps taken to calibrate and flag them.
-The weblog also contains the log of the commands executed by the pipeline. - A QAO report for each execution block.
+- The Pipeline Weblog, i.e. a system of webpages containing all the diagnostic plots and other information generated by the pipeline.
+This is the main source of information on all properties of the data and the steps taken to calibrate/image and flag them.
+The weblog also contains the summary of the commands executed by the pipeline, the casa log file for each stage and its QA scoring. - A QAO Report for each EB UID in pdf format.
 This document is a summary of what occurred during data acquisition.
-It contains information about the system and receiver temperature in every antenna, the amount of time spent on calibrators and target sources, and a first quality evaluation of the data.

-- A QA2 report in both html and pdf format.
-This contains information about the quality assessment performed after processing the data and the comments from the reviewer who decided to deliver the dataset.
+It contains information about the system and receiver temperature in every antenna, the amount of time spent on calibrators and target sources, and a first quality evaluation of the data. - A QA2 Report for the MOUS UID in pdf format.
+This report contains information about the quality assessment performed after processing the data and the comments from the reviewer who decided to deliver the dataset.

-b) for manually calibrated data
+b) for manually calibrated/imaged data